 “I suppose it would be inappropriate to open a beer right now?”

 I just scowled

-We set up camp on the beach under a clear blue sky, the sun beating down creating enormous amounts of thirst which we had to slake with cold beer.
-As the fishing continued and the afternoon wore on we realised that the Coast Guard were not manning their station twenty-four hours a day seven days a week.
+We set up camp on the beach under a clear blue sky; the sun beating down creating enormous amounts of thirst which we had to slake with a cold beer.
+As the fishing continued and the afternoon wore on, we realised the Coast Guard was not manning their station twenty-four hours a day seven days a week.
 They are packing up and leaving, that big yellow boat taken from the water on a very large trailer and the boys are all going home or the pub or whatever they did on a Saturday afternoon.

-No problem to Gazza, in a pouch on his hip he carried his magic all-purpose Leatherman like tool.
-We required a cross head screw driver and he had just the one about three layers into the multitool.
-Before I knew it he was removing the only thing that had screws on it which was the fuel gauge and hose connection.
+No problem to Gazza, in a pouch on his hip he carried his magic all-purpose Leatherman like a tool.
+We required a cross head screwdriver, and he had just the one about three layers into the multi-tool.
+Before I knew it, he was removing the only thing that had screws on it, which was the fuel gauge and hose connection.

-Removing the petrol gauge revealed their was no hose on the outlet to the petrol, it was completely missing.
-The gauge has a little hole to suck petrol up but it had no connection to the petrol halfway down the tank, to connect the two required some sort of hose.
+Removing the petrol gauge revealed there was no hose on the outlet to the petrol, it was completely missing.
+The gauge has a little hole to suck petrol up, but it had no connection to the petrol halfway down the tank, to connect the two required some sort of hose.

 Ah, we had an answer instantly, back on went the gauge and we tipped the fuel tank up so the petrol was over the hole, pumped the balloon thingy and pulled the starter.
 The Mercury roared into life and we all did a happy dance.

-Much later in my garage at home I managed to find the hose in the bottom of the fuel tank, it is exactly the right size to go to the bottom of the tank with no room for it to full off.
-How it feel off is still a complete mystery I can only put this incident down to the “Gazza curse”.
+Much later, in my garage at home, I found the hose in the bottom of the fuel tank; it is exactly the right size to go to the bottom of the tank with no room for it to fall off.
+How it fell off is still a complete mystery I can only put this incident down to the “Gazza curse”.